chapel-lang/chapel/util/build_configs/cray-internal/README.md

   Setenv scripts for Chapel Cray RPMs of various types.
 These setenv scripts are based on the setenv-example-3 script in the parent directory, and their basic structure is the same.
-However, many details were added to successfully build a complete Chapel Cray module, including Python-venv, chpldoc, mason, 192 runtime configs, etc.
+However, many details were added to successfully build a complete Chapel Cray module, including Python-venv, chpldoc, mason, over 100 runtime configs, etc.
   These setenv scripts are located here in this `cray-internal` subdir because they are Cray-specific implementations of the general build_configs/setenv pattern:
   - setenv-xc-x86_64:  Chapel Cray-XC module for x86_64